 If you choose to file a discrimination claim with one of these administrative agencies, do not delay in filing a claim.
 Both the New York City Commission on Human Rights and the New York State Division on Human Rights give you a one year deadline to file your claim.
-If you choose to file your claim with the EEOC, you have 180 days to file your claim, unless a proceeding involving the same acts is instituted first with the New York State Division of Human Rights or New York City Commission of Human Rights.
+To preserve your claim under federal law, generally you must file with the EEOC (or cross-file with the state agency) within 180 days from the date the discrimination took place.
+If a state or local agency enforces a law that prohibits employment discrimination, then the deadline is extended to 300 days.
+For age discrimination claims, there must be state law that prohibits age discrimination and a state agency to enforce the law, for the 300 day extension to apply..
+The EEOC deadline applies, unless a proceeding involving the same acts is instituted first with the New York State Division of Human Rights or New York City Commission of Human Rights.
 If you have already filed a claim with the New York State Division of Human Rights or New York City Commission of Human Rights, then you must file within 300 days.
 For more information on the specific agency’s requirements can be found at the following locations:

 If you live outside New York City, you may also wish to check with your city or county to see if you live and/or work in a city or county with a local anti-discrimination law, or “ordinance.”
 Some cities and counties in New York (in addition to New York City) have agencies that process claims under local ordinances and may be able to assist you.
 These agencies are often called the “Human Rights Commission,” “Human Relations Commission,” or the “Civil Rights Commission.”
 Check your local telephone directory or government website for further information.

 4. How can I or my attorney pursue a claim in court in New York?